What Is Competency-Based Education (CBE)? How it will help students?

 • It demands more creativity and meaningfulness in the assessments.

-• Teachers must have updated track of each student’s performance.
+• Teachers must have an updated track of each student’s performance.

 What are the principles of CBE?